• Skip to primary navigation

 Servings:8 Servings

-A flavorful, healthy frittata recipe for brunch or dinner: Broccoli Rabe Frittata with Pesto Ricotta is packed with veggies and comes together with ease.
-Make the Pesto-Spinach Whipped Ricotta at least three days ahead for meal prep. vegetarian + gluten free
+A flavorful frittata recipe for brunch or dinner: Broccoli Rabe Frittata with Pesto Ricotta is packed with veggies and comes together with ease.
+Make the Pesto-Spinach Whipped Ricotta at least three days ahead for meal prep.
+This recipe is vegetarian.

 Ingredients